ePages-de/epages-docs/_posts/2016/2016-09-08-kubernetes-preparing-nodes.md

 ### Create *etcd* client certificates

 Kubernetes nodes need a client certificate because each user of the *etcd* cluster has to authenticate.
-It can be created like described in the first part of this blog post series but there are differences in the _openssl.cnf_.
+It can be created as described in [the first part of this blog post series](https://developer.epages.com/blog/2016/08/09/kubernetes-etcd-cluster.html) but there are differences in the _openssl.cnf_.
-It is a bit simpler since flanneld has to show itself as client only.
+The _openssl.cnf_ has a simpler structure as flanneld has to identify itself as client only.

 {% highlight bash %}
 root@kubernetes:~$ mkdir -p /etc/ssl/etcd